pearsonca/scala-commsim/index.md

 compact general description can usefully cover a broad array of phenomena.
 This is the case for traditional problems in the physical sciences, loosely speaking.

-These assumptions seem less tenable in the natural sciences, and bordering on suspicious in the social sciences.
-Our focus is how that skepticism might be formally applied to the network measures on representations of covert groups embedded in a population.
+These assumptions seem less tenable in the natural sciences, and often border on suspicious in the social sciences.
+One particularly suspicious application is to *dark networks* - the social network representation of covert groups, most often criminal organizations.

 Throughout this chapter, we will refer to dataset and its interpretations to illustrate that skepticism, using shorthand like *the Montreal data* or *the Montreal network*.
 The work that introduces the data focuses on a theoretical epidemiological question - whether or not a unique